 Subject Peirce Island WWTF Upgrade - Monthly Public Construction Meeting

-Date November 18, 2020
+Date December 16, 2020

 Time 11:00 AM

 Location Portsmouth, NH

-Due to the Coronavirus (COVID-19) State of Emergency, the November 18, 2020 public meeting was held live at 11:00 AM over a Zoom video call.
+Due to the Coronavirus (COVID-19) State of Emergency, the December 16, 2020 public meeting was held live at 11:00 AM over a Zoom video call.
 A record of the discussion follows:

-Terry Desmarais, City Engineer, gave an introduction to the meeting and outlined the topics of discussion, including work completed since the last meeting, work to be completed in the coming month, work anticipated in the next six months, construction cost to date, project schedule, and events and recreation.
+Terry Desmarais, City Engineer, gave an introduction to the meeting and outlined the topics of discussion, including work completed since the last meeting, work to be completed in the coming month, work anticipated in the next six months, construction cost to date, project schedule, effluent results, events and recreation, and force main update.